Frequently Asked Questions about Improved Academic Performance

 Increased Average Daily Attendance (ADA) and Reduced Dropout Rate

-- Adding custodian/maintenance workers — and reducing the square footage each worker must maintain by an average of 1,000 square feet — increases ADA by 1 student per 1,000 and reduces the dropout rate by 4 students per 1,000.
-Eliminating the maintenance backlog and providing an annual maintenance budget that keeps the backlog at a minimum can increase ADA rates by an average of 4 to 5 students per 1,000 and reduce the annual dropout rate by 10 to 13 students per 1,000.6 Included in this study were repair needs of the:
+Adding custodian/maintenance workers — and reducing the square footage each worker must maintain by an average of 1,000 square feet — increases ADA by 1 student per 1,000 and reduces the dropout rate by 4 students per 1,000.
+Eliminating the maintenance backlog and providing an annual maintenance budget that keeps the backlog at a minimum can increase ADA rates by an average of 4 to 5 students per 1,000 and reduce the annual dropout rate by 10 to 13 students per 1,000.6 Included in this study were roof, floor, broken glass, and electrical system repair needs.

 Maintenance Improves Test Scores

-- Test scores uniformly increase as building conditions improve.
-Test scores can increase by 3 percent to 17 percent.55, 9, 12, 24 Specific results depend on the type of test and the degree of difference in building condition.
+Test scores uniformly increase as building conditions improve.
+Test scores can increase by 3% to 17%, 55, 9, 12, 24 and specific results depend on the type of test and the degree of difference in building condition.

 HVAC Maintenance Reduces Student Illness